Night Doctors: Body snatching

 Body snatching increased during the post-revolutionary period because medical students started to perform dissections rather than simply observing professors.
 In the early 19th century, most states legislated against grave robbery.
 Even though grave robbing was formally prohibited, the penalty was comparatively light since grave robbing was considered misconduct rather than a felony.
 The punishment for grave robbing was a possible fine and a short period of imprisonment.
 Due to these permissive attitudes, relatives of the lately departed had to take it upon themselves to watch their loved ones' graves.
 Following this, grave robbery was very frequent even though there were laws prohibiting it in some states.
 Because of grave robbing, several riots took place between 1765 and 1852, the most well-known of which was New York Doctors' Riot of 1788.
 In the New York Doctors' riot of 1788, the unauthorized acquisition of bodies from the graves of the recently departed sparked a massive outburst of anger and dissatisfaction among impoverished people, specifically aimed at doctors and medical trainees.
 In January 1789, a year after the riot, a law was successfully passed that regulated the appropriate treatment of dead bodies, with heavy penalties inflicted on anyone who disobeyed the law.
-The Warburton Anatomy Act of 1832, which handed unclaimed remains to scientists and eventually ended grave robbery in Britain, was instrumental in enacting legislation in the United States that curtailed grave robbing.
+The Anatomy Act 1832, which handed unclaimed remains to scientists and eventually ended grave robbery in Britain, was instrumental in enacting legislation in the United States that curtailed grave robbing.
 Massachusetts passed an identical, albeit less harshly worded, Anatomy Act of 1831, which legalized the use of dead bodies for dissection and anatomical studies.
 Most states soon passed similar legislation, and by the turn of the century, cadavers were almost entirely sourced from unclaimed remains.